smefi/Athens_Airbnb_data_analysis/README.md

 Finally, March is the month with the lowest average prices.

-The code is written in Python, in Jypyter notebook.
+The code is written in Python 3.7.6, in Jupyter Notebook.

-The libraries used are Modin and numpy?
+Libraries used: Modin.Pandas 0.7.3, Matplotlib 3.1.3.